Battle of the Counts: Fleet dispositions

 Following the consolidation of the Angevin fleets, the Angevin ships were beached stern-first near the Castellammare di Stabia.
 In this defensive position, the Angevin galleys were almost impervious to attack.
 The Angevin fleet numbered some 84 galleys, 12 of which were a squadron Genoese mercenary ships commanded by Enrico de Mari.
 Angevin command was split between Reynald of Avella and Narjot de Tourcy, with the latter being in nominal command of the combined fleet.
 While the Angevins had a significant ship and manpower advantage over the Aragonese-Sicilian fleet, years of war had strained the availability of experienced crews, and many of the Angevin sailors were inexperienced.

-Contrasting the Angevin fleet, Lauria's Aragonese-Sicilan fleet was highly experienced, and had been commanded in battle by Lauria many times before.
+Contrasting the Angevin fleet, Lauria's Aragonese-Sicilian fleet was highly experienced, and had been commanded in battle by Lauria many times before.
 Although the war had drained Aragonese resources and crews, the Aragonese and Sicilians remained motivated and had a high level of confidence in their veteran commander - the Sicilian crews in particular were motivated to defend their homeland from invasion.
 To further motivate his men, Lauria promised that a large share of the loot of the battle would go to his captains and crews.

 Unable to attack the Angevin fleet as it lay beached, Lauria conducted a days-long campaign of raiding and taunting to lure the Angevins into battle; his forces harassed shipping in the gulf of Naples, raised Sicilian banners while dragging Angevin banners behind their ships, and Lauria issued a formal challenge to the Angevin leadership to meet him in battle.
 On 23 June, the Angevin fleet slid their ships into the water and sailed to meet Lauria's fleet in the gulf.